 Recreational Fishing Tourism Strategy

-As part of the State Government’s Go Fishing Victoria plan, the Victorian Fisheries Authority has developed a recreational fishing tourism strategy based on 10 destinations:
+As part of the State Government’s Go Fishing Victoria plan (phase two), the Victorian Fisheries Authority has developed a recreational fishing tourism strategy based on 10 destinations:

 - West Coast Blue Barrels